das150/chess.gq/README.md

 # Chess.gq

 This repository contains the source code for the chess.gq website.
 Chess.gq is a small site where you can play chess with a friend.
 Since the main site is hosted on Infinity Free, a static hosting provider that does not support Node.JS, the part of the website where you play the chess game is hosted externally on serveralive.herokuapp.com.
-The code used on the heroku site can be found under the "Heroku" folder in this repository.
+The code used on the heroku site can be found under the "HEROKU" folder in this repository.
 ###
 Play match: [https://chess.gq/play/friend/](https://chess.gq/play/friend/)
 ###